Skip to Content

 Love it?
 Pls Share it!

 One of the most important lessons we as parents need to teach our children is how to manage money.
-Unfortunately, the majority of schools don’t have many state requirements for teaching financial literacy.
+Unfortunately, the majority of schools don’t have many state requirements for teaching children about money.
 In fact, right now in the United States, only 7 states require high school students to pass a basic finance test in order to graduate!
-That makes it very possible, depending on where you live, that your child may never spend even one hour talking about this important topic before being on their own!
-While teaching kids financial responsibility seems like a daunting task, it doesn’t have to be.
-Here are 5 simple tips for teaching children about money and money management skills.
+That makes it very possible, depending on where you live, that your child may never spend even one hour talking about this important topic before being on their own.

 Teaching children about money is one of the most important lessons parents need to impart.
 Using these tips, it doesn't have to be as daunting as you think.